chronos-tachyon/dotfiles/README.md

 dotfiles
 ========

-My personal home directory dotfiles
+My dotfiles and other personal home directory customizations.